-Where legal action is to be initiated, Housing Management should discuss the situation with Glasgow City Council Community Relations Unit and take the most appropriate legal option available to remedy the situation e.g. Anti-social Behaviour Order, Notice of Proceedings or Interdict.
+Where legal action is to be initiated then Housing Management should discuss the situation with Glasgow City Council Community Relations Unit and take the most appropriate legal option available to remedy the situation.

-30 Short Scottish Secure Tenancy Agreement
+Short Scottish Secure Tenancy Agreement

-The Association may consider granting a Short Scottish Secure Tenancy (SSST) in cases involving anti-social behaviour.
+The Association may consider granting a Short Scottish Secure Tenancy (SSST) in cases involving anti-social behaviour which includes harassment.
 The Association can consider: